 For example, you can either receive less data but more minutes.
 Or you can receive more data and fewer minutes.

 If you’re looking for reliable connectivity but are on a tighter budget, then you may find EE’s affordable packages to be limited.
 However, if you have a few extra pounds to spend, then you can have an easy, hassle-free experience.

 Regardless, I’d still recommend the entry-level package.

 - Unlimited texts

 To top-up your EE prepaid contract, you can buy and redeem an e-voucher from a convenience store.
 You can also top up online, call or text 150 from your EE phone.

 Vodafone likes to keep business sweet and simple with four distinctive packages to choose from.
 In addition, they like to sweeten the deal by throwing in regular promotions.

-Vodafone runs off its own network, which offers excellent coverage around the UK.
+Vodafone UK sim cards run off their own network, which offers excellent coverage and makes it arguably the best sim card in the UK.

 Vodafone has a very affordable entry-level package that costs very little, but you get what you pay for, and the chances are that it won’t be enough to keep you going.

 With this in mind, the best Vodafone UK tourist SIM deal is as follows: